 My advice: Start planning your Glacier adventure months in advance.
-Backcountry campsites can be reserved in advance starting March 15 for groups of one to eight people and March 1 for groups of nine to 12.
-Permits for about half of backcountry campsites in Glacier are issued on a first-come basis no more than a day before a trip’s start date—but that’s no guarantee that half of all sites will be available at any given time, because backpackers on a multi-day hike may claim some of those walk-in sites well in advance.
-See nps.gov/glac/planyourvisit/backcountry.htm.
+Backcountry campsites can be reserved in advance starting March 15 for groups of one to eight people (although having a group of more than four gets much more complicated) and March 1 for groups of nine to 12.
+Permits for about 40 percent of backcountry campsites in Glacier are issued on a first-come basis no more than a day before a trip’s start date—but that’s a hard permit to get because of the high demand and backpackers on a multi-day hike may claim some of those walk-in sites farther in advance.

-Click any photo in the gallery to scroll through it and find links to stories about Glacier at The Big Outside below the gallery.
+Click any photo in the gallery to scroll through it.
+Scroll below the gallery for links to stories about backpacking in Glacier at The Big Outside.

 Find your next adventure in your Inbox.
 Sign up now for my FREE email newsletter.

-Read “5 Reasons You Must Backpack in Glacier National Park” and all stories about backpacking in Glacier at The Big Outside (many of which require a paid subscription to read in full, including expert tips on planning those trips), as well as “How to Get a Permit to Backpack in Glacier National Park” and “10 Tips For Getting a Hard-to-Get National Park Backcountry Permit.”
+Read “5 Reasons You Must Backpack in Glacier National Park” “How to Get a Permit to Backpack in Glacier National Park” and “10 Tips For Getting a Hard-to-Get National Park Backcountry Permit,” and all stories about backpacking in Glacier at The Big Outside (many of which require a paid subscription to read in full, including expert tips on planning those trips), And find more info at nps.gov/glac/planyourvisit/backcountry-reservations.htm.